singhankush01/datastructure-algorithms/README.md

 # datastructure-algorithms
- algorithms & datstructure excercises it contains tonnes of excercises on algorithm and code of various operations on different data structure
+ Problems on Data Structure and Algorithms it contains tonnes of excercises on algorithm and code of various operations on different data structure and various important Algorithms asked in interviews.